What Home Upgrades Do Millennials Want?

 Secrets of Space

 While the job market is ensuring that more millennials are securing work, they are doing it their own way.
-A study was conducted that resulted in 92% of millennials proclaiming their wish to work from home, and many of them are making this a reality.
+Given a choice, millennials prefer to work from home.
 This means that newer home buyers and renters are likely to be looking for space in your property to facilitate a remote work situation.

 “I own and rent property in a college town and there’s nothing that lights up the eyes of a millennial like a home office, craft room or ‘man-cave’,” says investment property owner Jeff Porter.
 “The easiest solution is to market that spare room accordingly and let the potential owners/renters use their imagination for the space.”